Ujwal-Hiranwar/online-quiz-app/README.md

 1. **Prerequisites:** Ensure you have Docker installed and running on your system.
 2. **Run the Container:** Execute the following command in your terminal.
 This command will pull the image from Docker Hub and start the application.

 ```
 Docker command : docker run -d -p 8081:8081 -e DB_URL="your_database_url" -e
 DB_USERNAME="your_database_username" -e
-DB_PASSWORD="your_database_password" ujwalhiranwar/online-quiz-
+DB_PASSWORD="your_database_password" ujwalhiranwar/online-quiz-application:v
-application:v
 ```
 ```
 You have to add your own database credentials in this command.